 These experiences are why I’m determined to fight for good public services, good housing, good jobs and a good life for all.
 I’m proud to be British, proud of this community and want to make a real difference for everyone across Hendon.

 That’s why I’ve campaigned throughout my adult life for a better life for all.
 I’ve worked on initiatives to fight poverty and strengthen public services both here and overseas in developing countries like Afghanistan.
 I have served as the trustee of a major charity fighting disadvantage and as a school governor.
 And I am proud to work with the survivors and bereaved of the Grenfell fire in their fight for justice and to work regular shifts at a food bank.

-I have the passion to fight for you.
+I have the passion to fight for you and bring change.
 And I have the professional experience to be able to deliver for this community, bring real improvements and make change happen.

 I have worked in public, private and not-for-profit sectors.
 I have held senior roles in business and in government.
 Under the last Labour government, I was an adviser to the Home Secretary and the Chancellor of the Exchequer and fought successfully for more police, more investment in public services and more support for families.
 It is this know-how that I’ll bring to standing up for Hendon in Parliament.

 I’m hugely lucky to be married to Sarah and to have a marvellous daughter.
 I’m also an Arsenal fan, which some days feels like a mixed blessing.